 Perhaps the most exciting way to get students involved with robotics is to have a lab or hands-on lesson.
 Start small, and build progressively complex lessons from there.

 There are endless ways to teach robotics in the classroom; from coding virtual robots to building robots in-person, there are a lot of robotics projects that will amaze students.
-Coding and virtual robot-building is vital to how robots work, and will teach students skills they can use in their future jobs.
+Coding and virtual robot-building is vital to how robots work and will teach students skills they can use in their future jobs.

 Showing students what working with robots is actually like will give them a chance to engage with a potential career or field of study.
 For students who aren’t interested in robotics or STEM, they get to have a fun lesson.
-But for students who are considering further studies in this field, this is a chance to learn more about their prospective disciplines.
+But for students who are considering further studies in this field, this is a chance to learn more about their perspective disciplines.

 For interested students, discuss how to pursue a career as a robotic engineer.
 Help them find colleges with good robotics programs, and let them know there are ways to pay for college, even if it seems completely unaffordable.
 The opportunities in this field will continue to expand, so students will likely get back any investments made into their education.
 Though students are not guaranteed a position post-graduation, they have many options for what kinds of jobs they want to pursue.